We provide a forum for students to learn about animal law

 We encourage the sharing and dissemination of information to academics, lawyers and students about new law courses and modules, short courses, and conferences and seminars about animal law.
 We welcome information about these events which we can share on this page and on our social media pages.
 We also welcome contributions to the The UK Journal of Animal Law, which is published bi-annually, and for its sister publication, Animal Justice UK, which is a forum for sharing information, news, legal articles, training papers and other matters of interest to students and academics interested in animal protection laws.

-- Free electronic copy of The UK Journal of Animal Law
+Free electronic copy of The UK Journal of Animal Law (saving the subscription fee of £35 per annum)

 Follow us on social media